 - In Dragon Quest VIII the monsters are basically everywhere.
 However, there's a particular village named Trian Gully where monsters reside along with elves and humans, making it something of a subversion.

 - Bioshock: This is what Rapture has ultimately become.
-Sophia Lamb even names it as such.
+Sofia Lamb even names it as such.

 - The Shin Megami Tensei has three areas that all act as the source of all the supernatural entities in the series, and at the same time, are directly linked with eachother explaning why all demons look the same despite having different sources.
 The Expanse,note The Sea of Soulsnote and The Great Will.note